eddiesigner/liebling/README.md

 ## Related

+* [Galerie](https://eddiesigner.gumroad.com/l/KgroF) - Modern and versatile theme that stands out for its sleek design, it's incredibly fast, it offers a great user experience and it has many options to customise it.

 * [Firma](https://gum.co/ZXLha) - Ghost theme that can be used by startups to large companies to publish any kind of articles related to their business.
 It stands out for its clean design and is able to adapt to any company's identity.

 * [Weiss Pro](https://gum.co/pzvDn) - Modern and beautiful Ghost theme ready to make your content shine.

 ## License

-Copyright (c) 2019-2020 Eduardo Gómez.
+Copyright (c) 2019-present Eduardo Gómez.
 Released under the [MIT license](https://github.com/eddiesigner/liebling/blob/master/LICENSE).

 ## Credits